Skip to main content

 Pain After Trauma

 A knock or blow to a tooth can bruise or damage the pulp.
 Pain following dental trauma may last from a few days to several weeks.
 In some instances, the nerve may recover fully; in others, the damage may be irreversible.
+Monitoring by a dental professional is important after any dental injury.

 Recognising the Symptoms of Dental Nerve Pain